TheIconfactory/Tapestry/Documentation/API.md

 ### How Tapestry uses HTML

-Tapestry's `Post` object uses HTML as its native content type.
-The `content` property will be used in two ways:
+Tapestry's `Item` object uses HTML as its native content type.
+The `body` property will be used in two ways:

   1. To preview the post in the main timeline.
 A limited number of words (100-200) in the content will be displayed as formatted text.
 HTML tags can be used to influence this formatting (e.g. `<strong>` making bold text).
 Any content that won’t fit in the available space will end with "More…".
   2. The post’s detail view will display the full HTML content with styling provided by Tapestry’s current theme (e.g. dark vs. light).
 This content will be displayed as a web view.